AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 - Includes a discussion on the paper: [Ultrathin broadband nearly perfect absorber with symmetrical coherent illumination](https://opg.optica.org/viewmedia.cfm?seq=0&uri=oe-20-3-2246) by **Pu et al**.
 - Includes a discussion on the paper: [Perfect coupling of light to surface plasmons by coherent absorption](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.186805) by **Noh et al**.

+**CPA for isolated nanoparticles suspended over a PEC substrate**: https://hackmd.io/@aligho/H1iiWa2Jfx
+- For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
+- Includes a discussion on the paper: [Coherent perfect absorption by a single nanoparticle](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12131/121310P/Coherent-perfect-absorption-by-a-single-nanoparticle/10.1117/12.2621039.short)

 **CPA at large $\omega a/c$ (large radius as compared to wavelength) for spheres with finite surface impedance**: https://hackmd.io/@aligho/HkO2bPW6ex
 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
 This is also section **S3** of the SI of the paper.
 - For numerical validation, see **./spheres/cpa through finite surface impedance.ipynb**